shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Wryonin panted as he reached the bottom of the stairs.
 He looked behind him.
 Lemilay was right on his tail, but no one else.
 “Where are Mudrich and Ersatzica?”

-Lemilay looked back, and then again with her Hind Sight.
+Lemilay looked back, and then again with her Hindsight.
 She shrugged.

 Wryonin’s gut dropped.
 “You left them!”
 He ran back through the forest.